 Get the Iceland travel guide on Amazon.

-Listen to the episode here:
+Listen to the podcast episode on Spotify here:

 Next read how Natasha visited Iceland on the cheap and saved thousands of dollars!

 Saving Money in Iceland With Free Things To Do In Reykjavik

 Despite Iceland’s high costs, there are lots of free things to do in Reykjavík and cheap things to do in Reykjavík too.

 1. Go on a free walking tour